jcenn/language-learning-app/README.md

 # nihon-go

-Web app used for japanese
+Web app for practicing japanese

-Project made to practice using vue 3 and firebase
+Project made with vue 3 and firebase as backend

+(work in progress)
 ---
-Default readme
+# Default readme:

 ## Project setup
 ```